Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The replacement journal, "Woolworth News" (tweaked to "Woolworths News" and then "Woolies News") survived for a further 33 years in paper media, before moving to an intranet-based digital news feature called "The Quickie" which was published fortnightly until the business went into Administration in November 2008.

 Reg Gallanders, who served Woolworths with great distinction from 1932 until 1972.
-(With special thanks to Mr Ray Gallanders, his son)Recognising exceptional service to Woolworths stores and the Original Virtual Museum
+(With special thanks to Mr Ray Gallanders, his son)Recognising exceptional service to Woolworths stores and the Woolworths Museum

 We used the papers that Reg collected during his career extensively to prepare this website.